fireship-io/fireship.io/hugo/content/courses/javascript/beginner-js-objects.md

 ### Arrow

-Functions using the arrow syntax are not bound to `this`, which means
+Functions using the arrow syntax are not bound to `this`, so it refers to the outer or global `this` context.

 {{< highlight javascript >}}
 const obj = {